-A 1:1 fan curve looks something like this and will ensure the card is running as cool as possible.
-Granted, a 1:1 curve is a bit aggressive, and may be too loud for some.
+A 1:1 fan curve looks something like this and will make sure that the card is running as cool as possible.
+Granted, a 1:1 curve is a bit aggressive and can be too loud for some.
 Feel free to play around with whatever ratio strikes the best thermal/audible balance.

-The easiest way to test for stability is to run a game or application while monitoring temperature, clock rates, and voltage.
-If crashes are experienced, adjust the clock rate (and voltage if necessary), and repeat the process until the lowest possible underclock is achieved.
+The easiest way to test for stability is to run a game or an application while monitoring temperature, clock rates, and voltage.
+If you experience crashes, adjust the clock rate (and voltage if necessary), and repeat the process until the lowest possible underclock is achieved.

 Not everyone needs an overclocked GPU.
 Laptop gamers and cryptocurrency miners are among a few examples of who can benefit from underclocking and undervolting.
 Although, anyone can enjoy the benefits of lower power consumption, quieter cards, and less heat waste.